offscale/cdd-python/README.md

 Some of these problems can be solved dynamically, however in doing so one loses developer-tool insights.
 There is no code-completion, and likely the CLI parser won't provide you with the enumeration of possibilities.

+For migration from Google App Engine, this project builds upon cdd-python for a unidirectional experience: https://github.com/offscale/cdd-python-gae

 ## SDK example (REPL)

 To create a `class`